MarkGisi/web-portal-resources/README.md

 # web-portal-resources
-A list of resources to assist being a web portal application
+A list of resources to assist with building a web portal application

 ## Helpful Videos